PROGRAM-IX/cheeky/README.md

 ## Description

-It popus up a menu with all your clients.
-As you type, case-insensitively filters the clients that match with the name or class.
+It pops up a menu with all your clients.
+As you type, it case-insensitively filters the clients that match with the name or class.